ethanuppal/marlin/README.md

 to the source code of this library, not any library that uses it.
 That means you can statically or dynamically link with unfree code (see
 <https://www.mozilla.org/en-US/MPL/2.0/FAQ/#virality>).

+I use [`cargo-deny`](https://github.com/EmbarkStudios/cargo-deny) (see the [`deny.toml`](./deny.toml) to ensure no licensing violations occur.
+I also check this on CI to prevent merging any new dependencies or dependency updates that introduce incompatible licenses.